Mir Madan

-Mir Madan Khan (died 23 June 1757) was one of the most trusted officers and chief of the artillery of Nawab Siraj Ud Dowla.
+Mir Madan (died 23 June 1757) was one of the most trusted officers and chief of the artillery of Nawab Siraj Ud Dowla of the Bengal Subah.
 He died in the Battle of Plassey.

 Early life

-At first, Mir Madan worked in Dhaka under Hossain Kuli Khan's nephew, Hasan-Uddin Khan.
+At first, Mir Madan worked in Jahangirnagar under Hossain Kuli Khan's nephew, Hasan-Uddin Khan.
 Nawab Alivardi Khan preferred him due to his good performance, trustworthiness, and brought him in Murshidabad.
 Here, he got the title of 'Bakshi' (Paymaster of the army).
 Subsequently, he occupied the post of Chief Artillery in Nawab Siraj-Ud-Doula's army.

 Death

 On 23 June 1757, in the infamous Battle of Plassey, Mir Madan and Diwan Mohanlal fought for the Nawab whereas Commander-in-chief Mir Jafar and others remained standstill.
 In fact, Madan's troop caused a serious pressure on the force of the East India Company.
 At 2 pm on that day, he was mortally wounded by a British cannonball and died.
 His two fellow fighters, Nawe Singh Hajari and Bahadur Khan, also died.